 An Ashram for Autism

-Kids on the spectrum learn yoga poses and the culture of calm
+Kids and young adults on the spectrum learn yoga poses and the culture of calm

 When a child in her special education class is overstimulated or agitated, Jane Gonzalez goes right to her yoga practice.
 She calmly heads over, gently guides the youngster to lie on her back, holds her feet in the air and slowly rocks her back and forth.
 For the five- to six-year-old kids on the autism spectrum in her class, this is one of many techniques she uses to calm the body, ground the mind, and help the child focus.